laerteneto/java_automation_selenium_project/README.md

 - Also, if you are using Windows Os Systems, make sure to add the ".exe" in the chromeDriverPath and firefoxDriverPath located inside src/main/java/Configurations.java

 ## How to choose between Chrome or Firefox:
 Go to the Configurations.java file located in *scr/main/java/core* and modify the browser enum as you want.
+The Chrome is the default.

 ## How to run:
 - Execute the file *MercedesShopRunner.java* located in *src/main/java/runners* as a **JUnit test**.